xreedev/Automated-Certificate-Generator/README.md

 # Automated Certificate Generator

-This program is developed by Sreedev TS to automate the process of generating certificates.
-It is built using Python and utilizes libraries such as OS, csv, docx, etc.
+This Program was built inorder to automate the sports day certificate generator process for my college.
+If you are planning to use it go through README file and mdoify code.

 ## Features
 - Generates certificates automatically from a template.
 - Substitutes values for Name, Class, Semester, and Event from a CSV file.
 - Converts the generated Word documents to PDF format.